Bank: Regulation

 Currently, commercial banks are regulated in most jurisdictions by government entities and require a special bank license to operate.

 Usually, the definition of the business of banking for the purposes of regulation is extended to include acceptance of deposits, even if they are not repayable to the customer's order – although money lending, by itself, is generally not included in the definition.

 Unlike most other regulated industries, the regulator is typically also a participant in the market, being either publicly or privately governed central bank.
 Central banks also typically have a monopoly on the business of issuing banknotes.
 However, in some countries, this is not the case.
-In the UK, for example, the Financial Services Authority licenses banks, and some commercial banks (such as the Bank of Scotland) issue their own banknotes in addition to those issued by the Bank of England, the UK government's central bank.
+In the UK, for example, the Prudential Regulation Authority licenses banks, and some commercial banks (such as the Bank of Scotland) issue their own banknotes in addition to those issued by the Bank of England, the UK government's central bank.